 Do you dread family gathers in the holiday season?
 Read (Unfortunately) I'll Be Home for Christmas.

-To make the most of this advent week, would you join me in praying the prayer of St. Francis of Assisi:
+To make the most of this advent week, join me in praying the prayer of St. Francis of Assisi: